andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 A word of warning before you ask a question at Statalist: [Read the guide ](https://www.statalist.org/forums/help#gfaq_postingadvice)first!
 Stata-aficionados from around the globe are willing to help you but they will bite, if you don't follow protocol.
 It is called Stata, not STATA.
 Use your real name.
 And woe you, if you do you submit your code when asking a question.

 Read.
 The.
 Guide.
 First.

+ **Conclusion**

+I hope some of these ressources are useful to you.
+Remember, that if you have a problem, then Google probably holds the answer.